MSU Billings Catalog

 Shane Grantham, Director

 The Military and Veterans Success Center is located on the main campus in the College of Education, Room 106.
-We have a veterans' lounge at both MSU Billings and City College.
-The main campus lounge is collocated with the MVSC in the College of Education, while the City College lounge is on the first floor of the Tech Building.
+There are veterans' lounges at both MSU Billings and City College.
+The main campus lounge is in the MVSC in the College of Education, while the City College lounge is on the first floor of the Tech Building.
 Both lounges are open weekdays from 8:00 a.m. to 5:00 p.m. so that our military affiliated students can study and relax in between classes.
 There are kitchenettes located in each lounge along with free snacks, drinks, and printing.

 VA School Certifying Official (VA Education Benefits)